Date: 17-21 July 2023

 • Duration: 30 certifiable hours

-• Modality: hybrid (in-person and online)
+• Modality: hybrid format (in-person and online)

 • Language: English